 Upon graduation, you'll be prepared for careers in research, higher education, or applied research in developmental psychology.
 The University of Minnesota Graduate School provides programs, resources, and events to help you with every step along the way—from identifying potential career paths, to developing skills to compete for them, to managing your career.

 ICD alumni are leaders in the field of developmental psychology.
-As a graduate of ICD, you'll join an internationally recognized and tight-knit network of scholars that will continue to support you, no matter what career path you choose.
+As a graduate of ICD, you'll join a tight-knit network of scholars that will continue to support you, no matter what career path you choose.

 Graduates of the developmental science track now work at organizations, including:

-Graduates of the clinical track have pursued careers at:
+Graduates of the clinical science track have pursued careers at:

 We guarantee full funding for each student for five academic years.
 Funding includes a monthly stipend, health insurance, and a full tuition waiver.
 Stipends vary based on the type of financial support each student receives.
 Types of financial support include graduate assistantships (RA/TA), fellowships, traineeships, or scholarships.

 As a student at ICD, you’ll receive a laptop at the start of the program to use during the duration of your time here.
 You’ll receive $850 to use for professional development purposes during your time in the program.
 You'll also be eligible for $500 in travel funding annually to present at conferences.

 We have a long track record of our students securing fellowships from prestigious agencies like the National Science Foundation.
 As an ICD student, we'll work with you to find funding opportunities throughout the PhD program.

-Each year, the UMN Office for Diversity in Graduate Education awards the Diversity of Views and Experience Fellowship to approximately 20 first-year students from underrepresented groups (U.S. citizens or permanent residents).
+Each year, the U of M Office for Diversity in Graduate Education awards the Diversity of Views and Experience Fellowship (DOVE) to about 20 first-year students from underrepresented groups.
 The fellowship provides a living stipend, tuition, and subsidized health insurance for one academic year.
 If you wish to be considered for the DOVE Fellowship, please note your interest on your application.
+You must be a U.S. citizen or permanent resident to be eligible for this award.

 Ph.D. in developmental psychology student